Custom keys

 This only needs to be done once; chalk will add the module to its own internal chalk mark, and automatically load it in future runs.

-We can do a docker build which will wrap the image and insert /chalk.json
+Now we can do a docker build which will wrap the image and insert /chalk.json:

 $ echo FROM alpine | ENV_VAR=world ./chalk docker build -f - . -t chalk_custom_keys